Steven0351/haskell-vscode-devcontainer/README.md

 The `Dockerfile` contains the following:

-1. An image, based on [`steven0351/ghc-stack-hie`](https://hub.docker.com/r/steven0351/ghc-stack-hie) or [`steven0351/ghc-stack-hls`](https://hub.docker.com/r/steven0351/ghc-stack-hls) (depending on the `devcontainer.json` configuration), which are based on the [Official Haskell Image](https://hub.docker.com/_/haskell).
-2. Stack configured with `system-ghc: true` to prevent stack from installing another GHC.
+1. Stack configured with `system-ghc: true` to prevent stack from installing another GHC.
-3. A script to install some additional tools (such as git), as well as configuring a special user `vscode` to allow access from VSCode.
+2. A script to install some additional tools (such as git), as well as configuring a special user `vscode` to allow access from VSCode.

 The `devcontainer.json` provides the following additional configurations:
   * build.args:
-    * GHC_VERSION - Defaults to 8.8.3. supported versions are 8.6.5, and 8.8.3
+    * GHC_VERSION - Defaults to 8.10.4
-    * LSP_PROVIDER - Defaults to hie.
-Supported providers are hie (Hakell IDE Engine) or hls (Haskell Language Server)
   * Volumes:
     * vscode-haskell-stack - A volume to store ~/.stack to prevent having to fetch and rebuild dependencies
     * vscode-haskell-cache - A volume to store ~/.cache for hie-bios generated files